University of Central Florida: Student body

 UCF's student body consists of 61,456 undergraduates and 10,002 graduate and professional students and 490 M.D. students from all 67 Florida counties, all 50 states and 157 countries.
 Study abroad programs allow UCF students to study and conduct research in 42 programs in 21 countries.
 The ten largest undergraduate disciplines at UCF are business management and administration, health professions and related, psychology, education, engineering, biology, multi/interdisciplinary studies, computer and information sciences, hospitality, and social sciences.

 UCF's enrollment has increased by over 60% this century, from 33,453 in 2000 to 64,318 in 2016.
 Of the more than 60,000 students, 11% are graduate and professional students, while women make up 55% of the student body.
 Nearly 20 percent of UCF faculty are minorities.

 Due to budget decreases and increased demands on the university, the UCF board of trustees, with the approval of the board of governors and the Florida legislature, approved a 15% increase in tuition for the 2012–13 academic year.
 For the 2020–21 academic year, undergraduate tuition costs were $212.28 per credit hour for in-state students and $748.89 per credit hour for out-of-state students.
 Graduate tuition costs were $369.65 per credit hour for in-state students and $1,194.05 per credit hour for out-of-state students.
 Tuition for the medical school is $25,490 for both in-state and out-of-state students.
 Estimated annual cost for undergraduate students is $22,2849 for Florida residents and $38,949 for non-Florida residents.
 Expected costs for graduate students are $22,072 for in-state students and $38,878 for out-of-state students.
 About 8% of tuition fees are allocated to support the university's athletic programs.

-UCF has over 400 registered student organizations, intramural sports, and an active Student Government Association.
-The university encourages student activism through organizations such as the Office of Student Involvement, the Multicultural Student Center, the Campus Activities Board, Volunteer UCF and Learning and Interacting with New Knights (LINK), an organization that fosters freshman involvement.
+UCF has over 400 registered student organizations, intramural sports, and an active Student Government.
+The university encourages student activism through organizations such as the Office of Student Involvement, the Multicultural Student Center, the Campus Activities Board, and Volunteer UCF.